 - b) or, will our installations stick to

-A couple of things imply to me that (a) may be what is going to happen? (but I'm only guessing, as these a common methods used by other applications to avoid auto-upgrades across major versions)...
+A couple of things imply to me that (a) may be what is going to happen? (but I'm only guessing, as these are common methods used by other applications to avoid auto-upgrades across major versions)...

 - The package name installed on my systems currently is